Affiliate links on SoundGuys may earn us a commission. Learn more.

 Tube microphones have a passionate following

-These condenser microphone use a vacuum tube to amplify the signal from the recording capsule.
+These condenser microphones use a vacuum tube to amplify the signal from the recording capsule.
 They require more than 48V phantom power, but it’s rare to find a tube microphone that doesn’t include an external power supply.
-Tube microphones are great for voices, too, as they tend to emphasize bass frequencies, making vocal fundamental frequencies more perceptible.
-There’s an ardent fanbase surrounding tube microphones, but realistically, a general condenser mic will serve just as well for most instance, and is more accessible.
+Tube microphones are great for voices, too.
+There’s an ardent fanbase surrounding tube microphones, but realistically, a general condenser mic will serve just as well for most scenarios and is more accessible.

 What you should know about microphones